BraginIvan/Hakuna-Ma-data/README.md

 arguments:
 - path to dataset ($DATASET_PATH)
-- mode (0 - fast mode to be sure everything works) (1 and 2 slightly different pipelines foe ensembling)
+- mode (0 - fast mode to be sure everything works) (1 and 2 slightly different pipelines for ensembling)

 check if pipeline works: